5 Best Practices for Battery Energy Storage Systems

 Most modern large-scale BESS use Li-ion batteries.

-By being lighter, more compact, higher capacity, and having greater energy density, they have replaced most previous smart batteries as the go-to for almost all electronic devices.
+Being lighter, more compact, higher capacity, and having greater energy density, they have replaced most previous smart batteries as the go-to for almost all electronic devices.
 Li-ion also charge faster and degrade slower than most alternatives.

 They have several weaknesses, mainly their cost and vulnerability to temperature changes with consequent inflammability.
-It is also easy to limit their lifetime by overcharging and over-discharging
+It is also easy to limit their lifetime by overcharging and over-discharging.

 On the plus side, Li-ion batteries are some of the easiest to integrate into remote monitoring technology that prevents or resolves these challenges.